qcargile/Chrome-Blood/Modlist/Tweaking Mod Settings.md

 ### `Improved Distant Shadows`
 - Enhances shadow detail and consistency at longer distances.
 - Helps maintain immersion, especially in large outdoor areas or when flying/driving.

+### `General Shadows Fixes`
+- Fixes several common shadow artifacts and smoothing issues in both indoor and outdoor environments.
+- Settings need to be adjusted in mod settings menu if using RT/PT!

 ### Here's a step by step process to get the most out of your graphics with Chrome & Blood post-v1.13 update